I’ve been a box braids girlie for about five years now.

 Curling

-Curling your box braids will definitely give you more volume especially if you tend to have smaller braids.
+Curling your box braids will give you more volume especially if you tend to have smaller braids.
 You could either curl just the ends, curl half the hair, or go for volume and curl the whole head.

 There are many ways to curl your box braids so I’m sure your hairdresser has their own method.